jackhansom/jackhansom.github.io/_posts/2016-10-31-Raspberry-Pi-3-Spark-Cluster.md

 categories: [data science]
 ---

 In this post I will go through the hardware and setup steps I went through to create a 2-node raspberry pi spark cluster.
-I'm using two brand-new raspberry pi 3 which, while not making this a very powerful spark cluster, should hopefully still give me some hardware to power some of my future spark/ spark streaming/ kafka/ baidu paddle paddle projects.
+I'm using two brand-new raspberry pi 3 which, while not making this a very powerful spark cluster, should hopefully still give me some hardware to power some of my future Spark and Spark streaming projects.
 The Pi 3 has a quad-core 1.2GHz processor with 1G of RAM, a Broadcom VideoCore IV GPU making it a nice low-cost system for some first experimentations with spark.
 The GPU promises some interesting future experiments with distributed GPU deep learning, but I'm getting ahead of myself.

 <!-- more -->